Thenvanathi/dev-tinder/homework.md

 - Use of regex in routes /a/ , /.*fly$/
 - Reading the Query Params in the routes
 - Reading the dynamic routes

+EP-5
+- Multiple Route Handlers - Play with the code
+- next()
+- next function and errors along with res.send()
+- app.use("/route", rH, [rH2, rH3], rH4, rH5);
+- What is a Middleware ?
+Why do we need it ?
+- How express JS basically handles requests behind the scenes
+- Difference app.use and app.all
+- Write a dummy auth middleware for admin
+- Write a dummy auth middleware for all user routes, except /user/login